Pyxia-Security/Pyxia/README.md

+# Pyxia
+Pyxia is a Privacy Focused, and Open Source Social Media, where we put Privacy before profit.

+## History
+I created Pyxia as my NCEA Level 2 Digital Technologies Project.
+I gained 16 excellence credits from the documentation and creation of it.

 ### Setup Database

 After installing PSQL, follow these steps (instructions are for Linux; Windows will be similar but may vary).